MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 ms.custom: xamu-video
 author: charlespetzold
 ms.author: chape
-ms.date: 05/01/2018
+ms.date: 05/07/2018
 ---

 # The Xamarin.Forms FlexLayout

 _Use FlexLayout for stacking or wrapping a collection of child views._

-The Xamarin.Forms [`FlexLayout`](https://developer.xamarin.com/api/type/Xamarin.Forms.FlexLayout/) is new in Xamarin.Forms version 3.0.
+The Xamarin.Forms [`FlexLayout`](xref:Xamarin.Forms.FlexLayout) is new in Xamarin.Forms version 3.0.
 It is based on the CSS [Flexible Box Layout Module](http://www.w3.org/TR/css-flexbox-1/), commonly known as _flex layout_ or _flex-box_, so called because it includes many flexible options to arrange children within the layout.

 `FlexLayout` is similar to the Xamarin.Forms [`StackLayout`](~/xamarin-forms/user-interface/layouts/stack-layout.md) in that it can arrange its children horizontally and vertically in a stack.
 However, the `FlexLayout` is also capable of wrapping its children if there are too many to fit in a single row or column, and also has many options for orientation, alignment, and adapting to various screen sizes.